ian-nai/NLP-on-Daumal/README.md

 # NLP-on-Daumal
-NLP on novels by Alexandre Daumal.
+NLP on novels by René Daumal.